KSDaemon/wampy.js/README.md

 Parameters:

-* topicURI.
+* **topicURI**.
 Required.
 A string that identifies the remote procedure to be called.
 Must meet a WAMP Spec URI requirements.
-* callbacks.
+* **callbacks**.
 Required.
 If it is a function - it will be treated as rpc itself or it can be hash table of callbacks:

            { rpc: registered procedure
              onSuccess: will be called on successful registration
              onError: will be called if registration would be aborted }